Appendix C: Procedures of the Subcommittee on Student Conduct for Law Students

 5. § 7.05 Questioning of Witnesses.
 Subject to the direction of the Chair, the Secretary and Respondent and any Subcommittee member may question any Witness.
 The Chair shall assure that no Witness is abused or harassed.

 6. § 7.06 Deliberations.
 Upon completion of the hearing the Subcommittee shall promptly meet for closed and unrecorded deliberations.
 The Subcommittee shall first determine whether the conduct and Violation(s) charged were established by clear and convincing evidence.
-In accordance with federal law and University policy, the Subcommittee shall follow the preponderance of the evidence standard in instances of allegations of sexual harassment or sexual violence.
+In accordance with federal law and university policy, the Subcommittee shall follow the preponderance of the evidence standard in instances of allegations of sexual harassment or sexual violence.
 Upon an affirmative finding, it shall then (or, if the two-stage hearing procedure is utilized, after further hearing) consider the imposition of an appropriate Sanction, taking into account aggravating and mitigating factors.
-The Subcommittee shall consider not only the seriousness of the Violation within the University and College of Law communities but also its seriousness in light of the professional requirements and responsibilities of lawyers.
+The Subcommittee shall consider not only the seriousness of the Violation within the university and College of Law communities but also its seriousness in light of the professional requirements and responsibilities of lawyers.
 An affirmative vote of four (4) Members shall be necessary for imposition of the Sanction of dismissal.

 Part G. Reports and Records